nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ### Marking tutorial attendance for a student as present : `present`

-Marking tutorial attendance for an existing student as present in the class manager.
+Marking tutorial attendance for an existing student as present in Class Manager.

 Format: `present s/STUDENT_NUMBER tut/TUTORIAL_INDEX`